comntr/docs/README.md

 4. If the `client` sends a `POST` request to add a comment, the request is processed by the `HTTP POST` handler that creates a file with this comment.
 It doesn't need access to the IPFS daemon.
+5. The `sync` process uses the DHT to find other `servers`, sends `GET /` to them and uses IPFS to download comments.